uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 ## Lesson starter

-This lesson includes two activities: one which students complete individually and one group activity.
+This lesson includes two activities: one that students complete individually and one group activity.
 In each activity you will need enough colouring pages for one per student.
 These each require different versions of the Pixel Painter worksheets.
 Use the **Black and White colouring type** (the first option on the list), and: